 Hi I'm Jan

 I'm a father of two girls and a boy.
-I write about the telecoms industry for a living, and that justifies my obsession with various gadgets and gizmos.
+I write about the consumer technology industry for a living, and that justifies my obsession with various gadgets and gizmos.
 One of my hobbies is photography, although that's a work in progress!

 Why I am a Mormon